 Once a decision has been made to sell the business, the business owner should be conscious of the need for confidentiality.
 Any leaks about the sale of a business can cause panic and fear for the employees, suppliers, landlords and banks.
 Great care must also be taken to assure that competitors and customers do not learn of the planned sale.
 Competitors may sabotage a business by leaking the information to employees and customers.
 Key employees may start looking for other employment.
 Customers could be concerned about how the business will perform under new management and may seek alternative sources for the product or service.
 If any one of these were to happen, the value of a business could be significantly decreased.
 Working with a Mergers & Acquisitions Advisor or Business Broker can minimize the risk.
 The name of the business and any detailed information should be disclosed only after it is determined that a potential buyer has the skills, experiences, financial capability and leadership required to run the business being considered.
 In addition, all potential buyers should be required to sign non-disclosure agreements stating they will maintain confidentiality on all information discussed.

 By now it should be clear that early planning to sell a business will generate the most value and will likely expedite a successful sale.
 To summarize, focus on building market value and improving cash flow, prioritize the terms of the sale, seek the help of business professionals and maintain confidentiality.

-For more information contact one of our advisors at 502-244-0480 to learn more about “when is the best time to sell a business”.
+For more information contact one of our merger & acquisition advisers at 502-244-0480 to learn more about “when is the best time to sell a business”.